Last Updated on by

 There are a number of reasons to use heart rate based zone training, and endless, in depth explanations available online.
 For the sake of brevity, which is not something I’m normally capable of, and for the sake of not confusing readers, I’ll share the two main reasons I prefer to use heart rate zone training for clients who are looking to build endurance as they step up their race distances:

-1) It helps prevent burnout and injury.
 Many runners tend to push higher intensity training, and not even realize it, more frequently than they should.
 This can lead to physical and mental burnout, and even worse, potentially injury.
 Giving our body the opportunity to recover when necessary is invaluable, and using heart rate zones can hold us accountable to truly keeping it “easy”.

 On the other hand, I’ve worked with a number of runners who were often too nervous to push out of their “comfort zone”, and never pushed as hard as they should on harder effort days, such as tempo runs or speed work.
 Again, heart rate zones keep us accountable.